aslak3/cpu/README.md

   - ALUI operates with an immediate operand, eg ADDI r0,0x1234
 * Conditional jumps: always, on each flag set or clear with don't cares
 * Nop instruction
+* Stacking: call/return and push and pop, with "quick" and multi register operations
 * No microcode: a coded state machine is used
+* Most instructions are 3 cycles

 # Additional limitations

 * No interrupts
-* No byte wide operations at least initially (the ALU has INCD/DECD instructions which will someday fascilitate byte/word increments)

 # TODO

 * A "good" custom cross assembler
-* Proper testbench for the CPU controller
+* Proper testbench for the controller
 * Eliminate empty states
 * Add more instructions!
   - Bit test (non distructive and)